CoolJester/Todo-List-App-MEAN/README.md

   - Capture a list of users in an organization
   - Capture name of organization
   - _post_ request with a body
+- Get organizations
+  - Get all tasks that match the organization id
+  - _get_ request with organization_id in body
+- Delete organization
+  - Remove the organization
+  - Remove all tasks related to the organization
+  - _post_ request with body
 - Get users
   - Return all the users in an organization
   - _get_ request with body
-- Get organizations
-  - Get all tasks that match the organization id
-  - _get_ request with organization_id in body
 - User management
   - Send an invite by passing email _post_ request with email in body
   - Get invites using userId and finding email _get_ request with token (current user) in body